awsdocs/aws-kms-developer-guide/doc_source/services-redshift.md

 },
 ```

- You can search on the cluster name in your CloudTrail logs to understand what operations were performed by using a customer master key\.
+ You can search on the cluster name in your CloudTrail logs to understand what operations were performed by using a customer master key \(CMK\)\.
 The operations include cluster encryption, cluster decryption, and generating data keys\.

 For more information, see [Encryption Context](encryption-context.md)\.